cosasas/DMP_pandaSimulation/README.md

 In addition, because our robot is 7Dof we are able to implement a link collision avoidance by maintaining the end effector path.
 The code can be found inside avoid folder.

-Path without obastacle
+Link path without obstacle.

 ![](/Images/original_path.png)

-Link path with obastacle, blue cube.
+Link path with obstacle, blue cube.

 ![](/Images/avoid2_other_view.png)

-to install PyBullet use
+To install PyBullet use
 ```
 pip install pybullet
 ```